simpleidserver/SimpleIdServer/docs/documentation/openid/installation.md

 mkdir src
 cd src

-dotnet new openidinmembs4 -n OpenId
+dotnet new openidinmem -n OpenId
 ```

 The following files will be created :